hsandid/SmartIrrigationSystem/docs/pages/Scripts/Py_RPI.GPIO.md

 ```
 ---

-## Cleanup
+## Clean-up

-To cleanup any used resources, you can call the following :
+To clean-up any used resources, you can call the following :

 ```python
 GPIO.cleanup()